lgp171188/launchpad/lib/lp/bugs/stories/bugattachments/xx-delete-bug-attachment.rst

 If the button is pressed, the attachment will be deleted, which means that it won't show up in the attachments portlet anymore.
-Since there arent' any other attachments, the portlet won't show up at all.
+Since there aren't any other attachments, the portlet won't show up at all.

     >>> user_browser.getControl('Delete Attachment').click()
     >>> user_browser.url